the-red-feather/thesis/communication/meetings/meeting-22.5-co-reader-notes.md

 Hi Hugo,

-Thanks again for all the suggestions yesterday.
+Thanks again for all the suggestions.

-From what I can tell from 1 day of reading, is that OCG wants to partially move away from the 'web services', and to solve the problem of cloud-based geodata consumption on the level of the data format itself.
+From what I can tell, is that OCG wants to partially move away from the 'web services', and to solve the problem of cloud-based geodata consumption on the level of the data format itself.
 Using html range request, there is no need for a web service in many cases: just a singular, huge, static file is enough.
 This lowers the cost and complexity for data providers, which will lead to more data more readily available.

 All of this matches really well with a story I was cooking up.
 I already place geofront within the context of a paradigm shift in client-server architectures: From complex servers & static (no js) clients towards static servers & complex clients.
 My thesis could be framed as a complimentary web client in relation to these static file servers hosting cloud native formats.
 It can show use cases, and paint a picture of what would be possible in the future with these OGC standards.